| | Coping

 or angry?
 Does your mood change over the slightest things?
 Is your

 self-esteem low?
+All

 these experiences can be facets of grief.
 Grieving is a natural